 - Ireland has set up a financial intelligence unit, An Garda Siochana/Bureau of Fraud Investigation (GBFI), which is a member of the Egmont Group.

-On 13 January 2018, the revised Payment Services Directive (PSD2) was scheduled to become law across all EU Member States.
+On 13 January 2018, the revised Payment Services Directive (PSD2) became law across all EU Member States.
 A revision of the initial PSD adopted in 2007, PSD2 updates and enhances the legal framework for payment systems across the European Economic Area (EEA) single market, to be supervised by the European Banking Authority.
 Supplemental regulatory technical standards are also being rolled out, from March 2018 to September 2019, to address issues of authentication, monitoring and API standardisation.

 The main objective of PSD2 is to provide enhanced consumer security within the developing financial technology (fintech) environment for electronic payments such as mobile payments, credit transfers, online payments and direct debits.